GlacioHack/xdem/README.md

-It aims at **providing modular and robust tools for the most common analyses needed with elevation data**, including geospatial operations (vertical referencing), terrain analysis/geomorphometry (e.g., slope, aspect, curvatures, roughness indexes), 3D coregistration, corrections and uncertainty analysis from a wide range of peer-reviewed studies (see :ref:`methods` below for the full list).
+It aims at **providing modular and robust tools for the most common analyses needed with elevation data**, including geospatial operations (vertical referencing), terrain analysis/geomorphometry (e.g., slope, aspect, curvatures, roughness indexes), 3D coregistration, corrections and uncertainty analysis from a wide range of peer-reviewed studies (see [Methods section](#methods-implemented-in-the-package) below for the full list).

 The core manipulation of elevation data is **conveniently centered around `DEM` and `EPC` classes**.
 Terrain analysis is implemented in a modular way to support state-of-the art methods (and, notably, re-implements all tools